-Across MySpondylitisTeam, members discuss visiting many different health care providers to find answers.
-MySpondylitisTeam recently conducted a survey that examined the path to a spondylitis diagnosis.
+Across MySpondylitisTeam, members discuss visiting many different health care providers to find answers. in 2019, MySpondylitisTeam conducted a survey that examined the path to a spondylitis diagnosis.
 We asked questions about which types of health care providers members consulted as they sought answers, as well as how many different doctors they were referred to before receiving a final diagnosis.

 According to the results of the survey, three-quarters of respondents had to consult more than one doctor prior to receiving a diagnosis.
 Of that group, 64 percent saw four or more doctors before they were diagnosed with spondylitis.